nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

    `Exclamation Mark`: this uncompleted task was labelled as a priority. <br>
    `Black`: this task has been marked as completed.
 Check [[Fig 4]](https://github.com/CS2103JAN2017-T09-B2/main/blob/master/docs/UserGuide.md#384-listing-completed-tasks--listdone) to view the format. <br>
    ```
-   > Note that all tasks that fall outside of these categories will appear normally.
+   > All tasks that fall outside of these categories will appear normally.
       i.e. no additional colours.
    ```
    Type any command in the command box and press <kbd>Enter</kbd> to execute it. <br>